jeffhuang4704/vulasset/README.md

 }
 ```

-### session temp table
+### session temp file

 To optimize performance during the process phase, the system employs a strategic approach.
-The session temporary table is initially written to a memory-based database to promptly fulfill the first initial request.
+The session temporary table is initially written to a memory-based database to promptly fulfill few first initial requests.

 Concurrently, in the background, a file-based database is created.
 Once the file-based table has been successfully created, the memory-based table is deleted.
 This dual-step process effectively balances the imperative for rapid response times.

-### session temp table cleanup
+### session temp file cleanup

 Given the dynamic nature of query results, the system employs session temporary tables for storage.
 Typically, a new session is unnecessary when users perform subsequent queries, such as changing filter criteria.